nate-lavoy/post-quantum-crypto-demo/README.md

 python3 setup.py
 ```

-This command initializes the workspace and generates quantum-safe public/private keypairs.
+This command initializes the workspace and generates two sets of public/private keypairs, one with Kyber and one with RSA.
+It simulates actions performed by the receiver of data (who would send the public keys to the sender).

 ### File Encryption